-Roasting fresh tomatoes and peppers and topped with a tomato cream sauce and baked until bubbly, this is our favorite chicken enchilada recipe.
+Roasting fresh tomatoes and peppers and topped with a tomato cream sauce and baked until bubbly.
+Try our favorite chicken enchiladas with Tomato Cream Sauce recipe.

 Today we’re cooking indoors, using our indoor voices, because it’s 19 DEGREES in Denver.
 I didn’t know traditional fall colors of gold, rust, and yellow would also include white.
 Yes, a dusting of snow covers my beautiful summer, now dead, flowers.
 They’ve even cancelled the Rockies Playoff Game tonight because of inclement weather.
 We’ve gone from Summer, one week of Fall and smack dab into Winter.
 I doubt Alaska has even dipped below 20 degrees yet this year.
 Puff the Magic Weber didn’t even have time to frolic in the Autumn mist, he’s all icy.